I focus on memorizing vocabulary to help people achieve fluency.

 4. Build motivation.

-I won’t go into great detail about building motivation to help with Memory Palaces for foreign language vocabulary because I talked a lot about motivation last month, all of which has been gathered for your convenience here: https://www.amazon.com/Magnetic-Memory-Mondays-Newsletter-ebook/dp/B00C4Y44K2
+I won’t go into great detail about building motivation to help with Memory Palaces for foreign language vocabulary because I talked a lot about motivation last month, all of which has been gathered for your convenience in the Magnetic Memory Method Newsletter Volume 1.

 In brief, building motivation is key to your success.
-If you follow all of the first three steps listed above, you will undoubtedly have all the motivation you need, but be sure to read through last month’s Magnetic Memory material for other motivational ideas that involve time-management and methods for overcoming procrastination.
+If you follow all of the first three steps listed above, you will undoubtedly have all the motivation you need, but be sure to read through the different kinds of motivation related to language learning.

 The truth of the matter is that we only really start to internalize when we describe.

-The same thing happened when I started teaching Memory Palace techniques to the people I was studying German with and later with my students, friends and the people who invest in my video course.
+The same thing happened when I started teaching Memory Palace techniques to the people I was studying German with and later with my students, friends and the people who invest in my memory courses.
 Don’t let what you’ve read in a book remain stock knowledge that you do not use in the real world.

 And let me tell you this: you will definitely get a thrill when you start explaining the Magnetic Memory Method to people who speak your target language in your target language.
 You might just want to look up the term for “Memory Palace” in your target language today.